 It’s normal for a cat to cough up a hairball every now and then, but if it gets too frequent, then it could signal a bigger problem.
 Below are the signs you can expect if your cat is throwing up hairballs:

-• Vomiting hairballs.
 The expelled contents will mostly include the ingested fur, which can be cylindrical and wet.
-This can be mixed with other contents from the stomach.
+They are often compact and can be slightly slimy.
+This may also contain stomach fluid, foam, and small amounts of partially digested food.

 When Are Cat Hairballs Dangerous?